tmax898/dev_setup/windows.md

 - Window's built in Terminal has come a long ways.
   - TODO: CREATE GUIDE FOR CONFIGS AND THEMES.
   - Theme https://github.com/edurojasr/Windows-Terminal-Night-Owl-Theme
+  - After installing the fonts you want (how-to below), go to the profile and set the font.
 - If using Hyper, update Hyper and its settings with the set of windows configs.
   - Copy over .hyper.js configs to `~/{user}/AppData/Roaming/Hyper`
   - Note the `hypercwd` plugin is not supported and does not work with WSL.